 - a.
 One sign is allowed at each customer entrance to the building or driveway. - b.
-The maximum sign area for a lot or parcel is 2 square feet for each linear foot of frontage. - Where a lot or parcel has frontage on more than one street, signs may be erected facing each street, or may be erected at a location which allows it to be seen along each street on which the site has frontage.
+The maximum sign area for a lot or parcel is 2 square feet for each linear foot of frontage. - i.
+Where a lot or parcel has frontage on more than one street, signs may be erected facing each street, or may be erected at a location which allows it to be seen along each street on which the site has frontage.

 - ii.
 For a lot that has less than 50 feet of frontage, the sign area is based on the length of the lot line closest to the street toward which the sign is to be oriented.
 The applicant is restricted to using only one street and the property line closest to that street. - c.
-A sign must be set back at least 1⁄4 of the distance required for the building setback for the zone. - d.
-The maximum height of the sign is the height of the tallest building on the same premises as the sign or 26 feet above the ground, whichever is less. - e.
-The sign may be illuminated (see Section 7.7.6.E).
+A sign must be set back at least 1⁄4 of the distance required for the building [restriction] setback [as determined by the Chapter] for the zone. - d.
+The maximum height of the sign [must not exceed] is the height of the tallest building on the same premises as [a] the sign[, and must not exceed] or 26 feet above the ground, whichever is less. - e.
+The sign may be illuminated (see [Sec.]
+Section 7.7.6.E.).